sasha-sup/dpi-checkers/ru/tcp-16-20_dwc/README.md

 The script is single-threaded, but you can parallelize it via e.g. GNU [parallel](https://www.gnu.org/software/parallel/) utility.
 Also you can run the result file through [this](/utils/domain2provider.py) script to find out the likely ISPs the domain owners are using, as well as the country.

+## Contributing
+We would be happy if you could help us improve our checkers through PR or by creating issues.
+Also you can star the repository so you don't lose the checkers.
+The repository is available [here](https://github.com/hyperion-cs/dpi-checkers).